courros/hnco/README.md

     make
     make install

 The factorization function is disabled by default.
-To enable it, use `./configure --enable-factorization` instead of `./configure`.
+To enable it, add the option `--enable-factorization` to `./configure`.
+Similarly add the option `--enable-plugin` to enable the plugin function.
 See `./configure --help` for other options.

 To run the tests: